 Start your first morning in Aitutaki at the Koru Cafe, the best place on the island for breakfast.
 When you’re ready to officially start your day, head to Popoara Rentals nearby to rent your scooter (or car) if you haven’t already done so from Rino’s Rentals, closer to town.

 The first stop is right across from the Paradise Cove Resort, where you’ll find the dirt track that snakes its way to the top of Mount Maungapu.
-A 20 minute hike will bring you to the highest point in Aitutaki at 124 meters.
-This might not be the Everest, but the panoramic views from up here are spectacular.
+A 20-minute hike will bring you to the highest point in Aitutaki at 124 meters.
+This might not be Everest, but the panoramic views from up here are spectacular.

 Back down and back on the bike, you can take a left turn at the signpost and head up to the Piraki Lookout.
 The views are not as impressive as those from the top of Mount Maungapu, but you’ll get to ride on the dirt roads that crisscross the island from west to east.

 You’ll now pay a visit to Aitutaki’s only town – Arutanga.
 Not much happens here, but that’s kind of the charm.
 Say hello to the friendly ladies at the local fruit & vegetable market, and if you’re lucky enough there might even be a cold coconut waiting for you.

 Before leaving town, walk over to undoubtedly the nicest building in Aitutaki – the Catholic Church.
 Built in 1828, it is the oldest church in the Cook Islands and I highly recommend attending Sunday service – an authentic local experience you’ll never forget, believer or not.